ZZAster/framework/A-软体-第七组/Chapter.md

 ## System Scope
 According to the introduction of Accord.NET's official website, Accord.NET Framework defined as a ".NET machine learning framework combined with audio and image processing libraries completely written in C#."

-"Machine learning made in a minute.", The website of Accord.NET also describe the application direction and design concept this system.
+"Machine learning made in a minute.", Accord.NET describes the application direction and design concept of their system on the website, and briefly describes some functions and uses that the software system can provide on the initial interface of its official website.
 > It is a complete framework for building production-grade computer vision, computer audition,     signal processing and statistics applications even for commercial use.

-And we can see that it has sufficient libaries which can solve related problems about machine learning:
+And as you can see from the official website's instructions and introductions, Accord.NET provides many powerful and useful libraries for developers on the .NET platform for machine learning and numerical computing.
+These libraries can be roughly divided into three modules.
+Below we show some of the library files in each module:

 >- Scientific Computing<br>